 To make your own hydroponics Ball jar, you’ll need a few basic supplies.
 Here are the very basics needed to make your own system.

 - Ball Jar, Lid and Seal.
-You can get mason jars online at Amazon or for much cheaper at most local hardware stores.
+You can get mason jars online at Amazon, or get them cheaper at your local hardware store.
 They are also available at major department stores.
 We are using 1 quart sized jars, but you can go smaller or larger depending on how large of a grow space you have.

 - Net Pots.
 Net pots are used to suspend your plants above the water in the container.
 They are available for cheap online, or you can sometimes find them at nurseries.
 There are 2″ net pots and 3″ net pots.
 The 3″ pots will fit perfectly inside of a wide mouth ball jar, but they are bigger than needed for most plants.
 We are using 2″, but 3″ will certainly make the job easier!